-Summer is a time of many role-play activities.
-You’ll probably agree with us when we say that role plays are one of the most effective ways of practising functional language.
-Unfortunately, not all students love them as much as we do.
-Let’s have a look at how we can make them more accessible!
+Role plays are one of the most effective ways of practising functional language.
+Unfortunately, not all students love them as much as teachers do.
+Let’s have a look at how you can make them more accessible!

 Choose the right topic